4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 The Setup: Single smoke bomb placed on the ground 8 feet behind the subject.
 Use blue or red for strong contrast.

-Why It Works: The profile shot is the most iconic maternity pose.
-Smoke behind and below adds dimension and separates the subject from the background.
+Why It Works: The profile is the most iconic maternity pose.
+Smoke behind and below adds dimension and separates her from the background.

 Settings: f/2.8-f/4, 1/500s, ISO 200.